 The hardest part of it was, my boyfriend had just bought me the sexiest pair of boots I had ever seen: knee high Elie Tahari, 4 inch covered heel, black cherry patent leather, with silver hardwear, total babe boots, and I was dying to wear them!
 Okay, I thought, perhaps they’re a bit too fabulous to go to a bistro on a Wednesday night, but what the heck.
 So I reached for them, but everything that went with my boots was too dressy, too fussy, too inappropriate.
 Arghhh.
 I could pull on a pair of my favorite Seven’s, but that would just cover the gloriousness of the boot.
 A satin baby doll dress?
 Nah, I wasn’t in the mood.
 I was getting frustrated.
 Couldn’t I just wear my oversized button-down and call it a night?
 Wait a minute!

 I wandered to my boyfriend’s side of the closet (a small neglected corner, as I have hoarded the rest of the space), and leafed through his shirts.
 Aha, perfect.
 A simple black button-down.
 Roll the sleeves up, roll ‘em down, roll ‘em back up.
-(Flashback to 1994, my grunge days, when I would steal dad’s plaid flannels to wear with baby tees and overalls…ugh…shudder…) Pair it
+(Flashback to 1994, my grunge days, when I would steal dad’s plaid flannels to wear with baby tees and overalls…ugh…shudder…) Pair it with…a pair of tailored gray pinstripe shorts with pockets.
+Yeah, that’ll do.

 I was comfortable, I was stylin’, I was smokin’, and when I arrived at my friend’s restaurant, I was told that I looked like a rock star.
 Awesome.
 Later my boyfriend, Michael, met me, and remarked how sexy I looked in his clothes.

 Weeks later, we were to meet my family for dim sum.
 I had just bought a pink patterned tie for Michael, and for some reason, I was longing to wear it.
 He quickly taught me how to do a simple knot (wrap around twice, come up behind and over, pull through the loop).
-I decided to pair the cherry-tree pink tie with a fitted purple striped button down with French cuffs (with the top button left undone; this is how Harry Potter did it in the
+I decided to pair the cherry-tree pink tie with a fitted purple striped button down with French cuffs (with the top button left undone; this is how Harry Potter did it in the movie), and dark pinstripe denims.
+Next came on my trusty boots from Cannes, and my antique-white leather trench coat.
+This outfit was so cool.

 My family is not really into fashion, but they couldn’t help remarking on my outfit.
 I explained to them, “I wanted to wear a sort-of Harry Potter school uniform, only, you know, more gay.”
 My 4’9 Chinese mother giggled.
 Michael said, “That’s my baby.”
 How lucky I am to be with a man who not only appreciates my style but also allows me to steal his clothes!